Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Problem Statement and its applications

-where function $f:\mathbb{R}^n\to \mathbb{R}$ is smooth and convex and $X\subset\mathbb{R}^n$ is a closed convex set.
-Here $\Phi=r\comp c(x) = r(c(\xbf))$ is a nonconvex and nonsmooth composite function with $c$ convex and $r$ nonconvex.
-This type of problem is a staple for many applications in signal processing~\cite{candes2008introduction, liu2018sparse}, wireless communications~\cite{qin2018sparse, shi2018generalized}, machine learning~\cite{bach2012optimization,hastie2015statistical} and high-dimensional statistics \cite{wainwright2014structured}.
-For example, in signal processing, $f$ may be the mean-squared error for signal recovery, $X$ may be a nonnegative constraint for signal~\cite{khajehnejad2011sparse}; in wireless communications, $f$ may represent the system performance such as transmit power consumption, $X$ models the transmit power constraints and quality of service constraints~\cite{gsbf}; in machine learning, $f$ can represent the convex loss function, such as the cross-entropy loss for logistic regression~\cite{harrell2015ordinal}.
+where $f:\mathbb{R}^n\to \mathbb{R}$ is smooth and convex and $X\subset\mathbb{R}^n$ is a closed convex set.
+This type of problem is a staple for many applications in signal processing~\cite{candes2008introduction,liu2018sparse}, wireless communications~\cite{qin2018sparse,shi2018generalized} and machine learning~\cite{bach2012optimization,hastie2015statistical}.
+For example, in signal processing, $f$ may be the mean-squared error for signal recovery, $X$ may be a nonnegative constraint for signal~\cite{khajehnejad2011sparse}; in wireless communications, $f$ may represent the system performance such as transmit power consumption, $X$ may be the transmit power constraints and quality of service constraints~\cite{gsbf}; in machine learning, $f$ can represent the convex loss function, such as the cross-entropy loss for logistic regression~\cite{harrell2015ordinal}.

-In a large amount of applications, the ground-truth vector $\xbf$ is expected to have the structured sparsity property.
-To handle this type of structured sparsity, various types of group-based sparsity inducing function $\Phi$ has been studied in \cite{wainwright2014structured}.
-Specifically, consider a collection of groups $\Gcal = \{\Gcal_1,\Gcal_2,\cdots,\Gcal_m\}$ with $|\Gcal_i| = n_i$ and $\sum_{i=1}^{m} n_i = n$.
-The union over all groups covers the full index set.
-The structured vector $\xbf$ thus can be written as follows:
+In a large amount of applications, the being recovered vector $\xbf$ is expected to have some sparse property in a structured manner.
+To handle this type of structured sparsity, various types of group-based $\Phi$ has been studied in~\cite{wainwright2014structured}.
+Consider a collection of groups $\Gcal = \{\Gcal_1,\Gcal_2,\cdots,\Gcal_m\}$ with $|\Gcal_i| = n_i$.
+The union over all groups covers the full index set and $\sum_{i=1}^{m} n_i = n$.
+The structured vector $\xbf$ can be written as